So you heard that Chicago is a wonderful city to travel to, but you are wondering how safe is downtown Chicago for tourists?

 Trains and buses are an affordable, fast way to see more of the city, and we highly recommend riding them with safety in mind.

-During the day, public transportation will be more populated and are, therefore, generally safer feeling.
+During the day, public transportation, which includes buses, the metro commuter train, and the L (like the subway or tube) will be more populated and are, therefore, generally safer feeling.

 While it may be tempting to take that empty train car, it’s safer to ride with others should an unlikely incident occur.